 shall set the TXVECTOR parameter BSS_COLOR to the value of the RXVECTOR parameter BSS_COLOR of the soliciting Trigger frame (see 27.5.5.2 (UORA Procedure) and 27.5.3.3 (STA behavior for UL MU operation)).

+shall obtain the primary channel of the BSS from the Trigger Dependent User Info subfield that corresponds to that RA-RU.

+shall include at most one MMPDU in the HE TB PPDU.

 shall set the RA field of the frame carried in the HE TB PPDU to the TA address of the soliciting Trigger frame or to the address of a nontransmitted BSSID if the soliciting BSS corresponds to transmitted BSSID.

 Basic Trigger variant